 Lithium ion (Li-Ion) battery stacks contain a large number of individual cells that must be monitored correctly in order to enhance the battery efficiency, prolong the battery life, and ensure safety.
 The 6-channel AD7280A devices in this circuit act as the primary monitor, providing accurate voltage measurement data to the System Demonstration Platform (SDP-B) evaluation board; the 6-channel AD8280 devices act as the secondary monitor and protection system.
 Both devices can operate from a single wide supply range of 8 V to 30 V and operate over the industrial temperature range of −40°C to +105°C. The AD7280A contains an internal ±3-ppm reference that allows a cell voltage measurement accuracy of ±1.6 mV.
 The ADC resolution is 12 bits and allows conversion of up to 48 cells within 7 μs.
 The AD8280 functions independently of the primary monitor and provides alarm functions, indicating out of tolerance conditions.
 It contains its own reference and LDO, both of which are powered from the battery cell stack.
 The reference, in conjunction with external resistor dividers, is used to establish overvoltage/undervoltage trip points.
 Each channel contains programmable deglitching circuitry to avoid alarming from transient input levels.
 The AD7280A and AD8280, which reside on the high voltage side of the battery management system, have a daisy-chain interface, allowing up to eight AD7280A’s and eight AD8280’s to be stacked together and 48 Li-Ion cell voltages to be monitored.
 Adjacent AD7280As and AD8280s can communicate directly, passing data up and down the stack without the need for isolation.
 The master devices on the bottom of the stack use the SPI interface and GPIOs to communicate with the SDP-B evaluation board.
 High-voltage galvanic isolation is required to protect the low-voltage side of the SDP-B board at this interface.
 The ADuM1400 and ADuM1401 digital isolators and the ADuM5404 digital isolator with integrated dc-to-dc converter combine to provide the required eleven channels of isolation in a compact, cost effective solution.
 The ADuM5404 also provides isolated 5 V to the VDRIVE input of the lower AD7280A and the VDD2 supply voltage for the ADuM1400 and ADuM1401 isolators.

-current-sense amplifier measures bidirectional currents across a shunt
+amplifiers measure bidirectional currents across a shunt resistor in a

-resistor in a variety of applications, including motor control, battery
+variety of applications, including motor control, battery management, and

-and common-mode range.
-Fully qualified for automotive applications, it
+temperature and common-mode range.
+Fully qualified for automotive

-includes EMI filters and patented circuitry that ensures output accuracy
+applications, the amplifiers include EMI filters and patented circuitry that

 Ben Wang, Reduced Integration Time Improves Accuracy in Dead Reckoning Navigation Systems, Analog Dialogue, 2013-07-02